wsydney76/craft-properties-field/README.md

     * Text: A single line text field
     * Textarea: A multi-line text field
     * Number: A number field
+    * Money: A money field
+    * Range: A range field
     * Email: An email field
     * URL: An URL field.
     * Boolean: A boolean field (lightswitch)